okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ### Preview the Registration Inline Hook

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
-2. Select the Registration Inline Hook name (in this example, "Guide Registration Hook Code").
+1. Select the Registration Inline Hook name (in this example, "Guide Registration Hook Code").
-3. Click the **Preview** tab.
+1. Click the **Preview** tab.
-4. Select a user from your org in the first block titled "Configure Inline Hook request"; that is, a value for the `data.userProfile` object.
+1. In the "Configure Inline Hook request" block, under "data.user.profile", select a user from your org.
+That is, select a value from your `data.userProfile` object.
+1. Under "requestType", select **Self-Service Registration** or **Progressive Profile**.
-5. From the "Preview example Inline Hook request" block, click **Generate Request**.
+1. From the "Preview example Inline Hook request" block, click **Generate Request**.
     You should see the user's request information in JSON format that is sent to the external service.
-6. From the "View service's response" block, click **View Response**.
+1. From the "View service's response" block, click **View Response**.
     You should see the response from your external service in JSON format, which either allows or denies the self-registration.

 ### Test the Registration Inline Hook